sansow/hersheys/README.md

-# Hershey's AMQ Broker Project
+# Hershey's AMQ Broker Starter Project

 This repository contains the configuration and code for setting up an AMQ Broker with producer and consumer applications in OpenShift.